schibsted/artishock/README.md

 ![](src/main/logo/artishock.svg)
 # Artishock
 A tool to investigate Dependency Confusion in Artifactory.
+See our [blog post](https://schibsted.com/blog/dependency-confusion-how-we-protected-ourselves/) for more information.

 ## Install
 Binaries for Linux, Mac and Windows can be found under [releases](https://github.com/schibsted/artishock/releases) (Windows is not tested).